 Oregon Rockhounding Map

 The Oregon Rockhounding Map provides information about some of the many rockhounding sites of the state of Oregon.
-Information is subject to change at any time, and Oregon Discovery team cannot guarantee that is either current or correct.
+Information is subject to change at any time, and the Oregon Discovery team cannot guarantee that is either current or correct.
 Be aware that there are some mine claims and private lands near the public collecting areas.
-Determining the land status and minerals' collection rules at the site is your primary responsibility.
+Determining the land status and minerals' collection rules at the site is your responsibility.

 Currently, this map is incomplete but new rockhounding sites and related details will be added in the future.